 Visa Application Process

 Visa Application Documents You should only apply for business visas to attend and attend conferences.
-Contact your nearest Toronto, Canada Travel Agency/Visa Information Center/Embassy for the correct application form.
+Contact your nearest Canada Travel Agency/Visa Information Center/Embassy for the correct application form.

 If no documents are provided or if the guidelines are not followed, the competent authorities hold the right to reject/cancel the visas.